Azure/azure-iot-sdk-csharp/SDK v2 migration guide.md

   - TCP will be the default.
 For web socket, pass `IotHubClientTransportProtocol.WebSocket` to the transport settings constructors.
 - HTTP has been removed as a transport option.
   - It had very limited support across the device options and some APIs behaved differently.
-- Some options that were previously set in the `DeviceClient` constructor are now in the optional `IotHubClientOptions` parameter.
+- Some options that were previously set in the `DeviceClient` constructor are now in the optional `IotHubClientOptions` parameter
 - This method has been split into the three individual steps that this method used to take.
 See [this file upload sample](./iothub/device/samples/getting%20started/FileUploadSample/) for an example of how to do file upload using these discrete steps.
 - Cloud-to-device messages can be received by calling `SetMessageHandlerAsync` and providing a callback.
 Users no longer need to poll for messages with `ReceiveAsync`.